What is the Prevent Strategy?

 Reporting a Concern

-If you are a parent, carer or visitor to the School who is concerned about the behaviour or actions of a child or adult in the School, please talk to Mrs van Ek, the Prevent Lead, or Miss Squirrell, the Designated Safeguarding Leader.
+If you are a parent, carer or visitor to the School who is concerned about the behaviour or actions of a child or adult in the School, please talk to Miss Laura Newark, the Prevent Lead, or Miss Squirrell, the Designated Safeguarding Leader.
 If they are not available, please talk to a teacher who will help you to complete a reporting form.

 See our Policies